TuankedeBeun/AutoDJ/READ_ME.md

 - Function: Save BPM in a storage file
 - Function: Save key in storage file
 - Function: Test all songs in a folder for droptime/BPM/key and test against known values
+- Function: Plotting different kinds of values in same graph with time as x-axis

 ### notes
 ```